piroor/moezilla-memorial-photobook/README.md

 # moezilla-memorial-photobook
-A project to issue Moezilla photobook including articles of Mozilla history
+A project to issue Moezilla photobook including articles of Mozilla Firefox and Thunderbird history